Skip to main content

 If you only need to add contractors to payroll, there are only a few steps:

-1. Set up pay schedules
+1. Set up pay schedules.

-2. Assign contractors to those pay schedules
+2. Assign contractors to those pay schedules.

-3. Set up recurring reimbursements (which are available only to contractors)
+3. Set up recurring reimbursements if needed.

 Both employees and contractors can be assigned to the same pay schedule if needed.
 All payroll is managed through the same Unified Payroll experience.